-Imagine, letting one man in your life feel like a super hero, if only for a day.
+Hey single ladies, with Father’s Day on the way, it’s a good time to let more than one man in your life feel like a superhero, if only for a day.

 By the power vested in me, I hereby declare National Appreciate a Man Day.

 Now, I know I don’t have the power to make this happen, but if I could, I would.
 Why?
-Because it’s such an easy thing to do, yet packs such positive power for the planet.
+Because it’s such an easy thing to do, and packs such positive power for the planet.
 All you have to do is say something like, “I really appreciate your help moving these heavy boxes!
-I don’t know how I could have gotten this done without you!”
+I don’t know how I could have gotten this done without your help.”

 Ouch!
 I just heard a collective shriek from many women out there.
 “Kim!
 What next?
 First you say we’re supposed to be happy being single, and now you’re telling us to pander to men?”

-Consider it an experiment.
+Consider it a social experiment.
 Let’s take 30 seconds out of our busy day to tell at least one man in our lives ― be it our father, brother, boyfriend, co-worker, neighbor or store clerk ― that we appreciate him.
-Hint: It works best if your appreciation notes a masculine trait, not how darling he looks in the new rose-colored shirt his mother bought for his birthday.
-Look for things to note like his courage, his strength, his leadership ability, his perseverance, his desire to do something to make our lives easier.
+Hint: It works best if your appreciation notes a masculine trait, not how sweet he looks in the new rose-colored shirt his mother gave him for his birthday.
+Look for those manly qualities, things like his courage, his strength, his leadership ability, his perseverance, his desire to do something to make our lives easier — heck, even his biceps.

-No, I didn’t find this tip in Cosmo, and since I grew up in the post female-vs.-male “burn your bra” era, where men were seen as the oppressors, the idea to appreciate men wasn’t included in my “How to be a Successful Woman” guide.
+No, I didn’t find this tip in Cosmo, and since I grew up in the post female-vs.-male “burn-your-bra” era where men were seen as the oppressors, the idea to appreciate men wasn’t included in my “How to Be a Successful Woman” guide.
 Nor did I observe it in my own home growing up.
-Looking back, I can see how much my father suffered from never having received a single word of appreciation from my mother.
+Looking back, I can see how much my father suffered from rarely receiving a single word of appreciation from my mother.

 That’s why I’m advocating National Appreciate a Man Day.
 You’ll find it’s like putting Miracle-Gro on your relationships ― romantic or platonic ― and it’s a great way to get in touch with the magic of our own feminine energy.
-Let one man in your life feel like a super hero, if only for a moment.
-Try it and you’ll see.
-Let’s spread a little appreciation power to the men in the world and let them know that although male/female relationships have changed, we do enjoy sharing the planet with them.
+Let one man in your life feel like a superhero, if only for a moment.
+Try it and you’ll see what happens.
+Let’s spread a little appreciation to the men in the world and let them know that although male-female relationships have changed, we do enjoy sharing the planet with them.